knpuniversity/php-beginner-series/knpu/lets-write-php.rst

 Before you write PHP code, you'll always start with the same opening tag: ``<?php``.
 This is what tells PHP that we're not writing HTML anymore - we actually want to write some PHP code.
-Let's print out a cool message by using the :php:`echo` statement and surrounding our message with single quotes.
+Let's print out a cool message by using the :phpfunction:`echo` statement and surrounding our message with single quotes.
 Finish off the line with a semicolon and then write the PHP closing tag: ``?>``.
 These last two characters get us out of PHP mode and back into HTML.
 The ``<?php`` and ``?>`` tags are exact opposites and always come in a pair.